gitfusionforge-code/JJ-Enterprises/replit.md

-# JJ Furnitures - Full-Stack E-commerce Website
+# JJ Enterprises - Full-Stack E-commerce Website

 ## Overview

-JJ Furnitures is a modern, full-stack e-commerce website built for a furniture company.
+JJ Enterprises is a modern, full-stack e-commerce website built for a furniture company.
 The application features a beautiful, responsive frontend showcasing furniture products with categories like sofas, chairs, tables, bedroom, and office furniture.
 It includes product galleries, featured collections, company information, customer testimonials, and a contact form.
 The backend provides RESTful APIs for managing products, handling contact submissions, and processing e-commerce transactions.

 ## Recent Changes (Latest Update: January 2025)